As9xm/ifeellost/README.md

 # ifeellost
-a tool. help you to search
+a CLI tool, help you to search for what you need, quick, easy